Patients More Reluctant to Discontinue Insulin Than Statins, Antihypertensives

 Patients tend to trust their physician to deprescribe more than their community pharmacist.

-Patients have a more positive attitude towards deprescribing statins and antihypertensives compared with sulfonylureas and insulins, according to findings from a survey published in Basic and Clinical Pharmacology and Toxicology.
-The authors stated that patients’ attitudes toward deprescribing differ by medication and it is important to understand to better inform practices.1
+Patients have a more positive attitude toward deprescribing statins and antihypertensives compared with sulfonylureas and insulins, according to findings from a survey published in Basic and Clinical Pharmacology and Toxicology.
+The authors stated that patients’ attitudes toward deprescribing differ by medication, and it is essential to understand these attitudes to better inform practices.1

-Medication optimization has many benefits for the patient, including improved health outcomes and lowering costs.
+Medication optimization offers numerous benefits for patients, including enhanced health outcomes and lower costs.
 Medication therapy management (MTM) has been the first widely adopted strategy for medication optimization.
-MTM includes a review of all prescribed medication as well as any OTC or herbal products the patient may be taking.
-Pharmacists often look for duplication medications, unnecessary medications, or a lack of medication for a conditions.2,3
+MTM includes a review of all prescribed medications as well as any OTC or herbal products the patient may be taking.
+Pharmacists often look for duplicate or unnecessary medications or a lack of medication for a condition.
+2,3

-In a review published in American Health and Drug Benefits, MTM has limitations, so some practices have expanded the MTM steps into more advanced and holistic medication optimization.
+According to review findings published in American Health and Drug Benefits, MTM has limitations, so some practices have expanded the MTM steps into more advanced and holistic medication optimization.
 Although still referred to as MTM, it is often known as comprehensive medication management, which also includes the pharmacist working directly with patients and other members of the interdisciplinary patient care team.2

-In the current study, investigators aimed to assess whether there were differences in older patients’ attitudes towards deprescribing cardiovascular and diabetes medications, including statins, antihypertensives, sulfonylureas, and insulins.
+In the current study, investigators aimed to assess whether there were differences in older patients’ attitudes toward deprescribing cardiovascular and diabetes medications, including statins, antihypertensives, sulfonylureas, and insulins.
 As part of the study, all patients received clinical medication reviews.
-In the Netherlands, where the study was conducted, it is common practice that community pharmacists and general practitioners conduct reviews for older patients and for polypharmacy.
+In the Netherlands, where the study was conducted, it is common practice for community pharmacists and general practitioners to conduct reviews for older patients and those with polypharmacy.
 The primary outcome included scores for the medication-specific appropriateness as well as concern factors.1

-There were 310 patients included in the study, but the questionnaire containing medication-specific revised Patients’ Attitudes Towards Deprescribing (rPATD) was not administered to 17 patients, and the medication reviews were never scheduled for 12 patients.
-Further, 10 patients did not use any of the medications of interest, and phone interviews failed for 5 patients.
+The study included 310 patients; however, the questionnaire containing the medication-specific revised Patients’ Attitudes Towards Deprescribing (rPATD) was not administered to 17 patients, and medication reviews were never scheduled for 12 patients.
+Further, 10 patients did not use any of the medications of interest, and phone interviews were unsuccessful for 5 patients.
 In total, 280 patients were included in the final analysis.1

-Approximately 87% of patients agreed that they would be willing to discontinue 1 or more of their medications if their physician said it was okay.
+Approximately 87% of patients agreed they would be willing to discontinue 1 or more of their medications if their physician were amenable.
 However, 45% of patients said they were comfortable with a community pharmacist saying it, with an additional 20% being neutral about it.
-For 160 patients, they were taking 2 or more of the medications of interest.
-Their willingness to stop taking medication was approximately 90% for those who were told to stop by a physician and 45% if they were told by their pharmacist.1
+One hundred sixty patients were taking 2 or more of the medications of interest.
+Approximately 90% of patients were willing to stop taking their medication if instructed to do so by a physician, and 45% were willing to do so if their pharmacist recommended it.1

 “Often, health care providers need to convince patients with type 2 diabetes to initiate insulin, supporting the belief that insulin cannot be stopped,” the study authors said.
 “The regular monitoring of glucose levels after insulin initiation might strengthen the belief that a patient needs continuous use of the insulin.”